the-y-company/many/README.md

 to do this, it's handled in `bundle()`.
 - If you run into any issue you can always reset the tracking by running `many::reset()` (you will NOT lose any progress).

+## Previous work

+To our knowledghe, [rfold](https://CRAN.R-project.org/package=rfold) is the only other package, hosted on CRAN, that proposed the idea of using multiple directories to build R packages, but with a different code implementation.